Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: Evaluation of KV-Cloak

-We also compare the distributions of $dist_{target}$ and $dist_{other}$ for the collision attack on the last layer of LLaMA-3.2-1B's KV-cache under different protections.
-As shown in Figure~\ref{fig:kvcache_distance_distribution_protected}, the two distributions remain effectively distinguishable under DP protection.
-When using an enhanced threshold derived from prior knowledge, the per-token attack success rate is as high as 94.84\% for ($10^7,10^{-5}$)-DP, and achieving nearly 100\% (the same as plaintext) for ($10^7,10^{-5}$)-DP.
-In contrast, under KV-Cloak's protection, the two distributions become completely indistinguishable, resulting in a 0\% attack success rate.
+\partitle{Statistical Indistinguishability Analysis} To understand the root cause of defense failure or success, we analyze the distance distributions of target tokens ($d_{\text{target}}$) versus other tokens ($d_{\text{other}}$) for the Collision Attack on LLaMA-3.2-1B (Fig.~\ref{fig:kvcache_distance_distribution_protected}).
+Under DP protection, the two distributions remain statistically distinguishable.
+Consequently, utilizing an enhanced threshold with prior knowledge yields a per-token success rate of 94.84\% for ($10^7, 10^{-5}$)-DP, rising to nearly 100\% (equivalent to Plaintext) for ($10^8, 10^{-5}$)-DP.
+Conversely, KV-Cloak achieves \textit{distribution collapse}: the distributions of $d_{\text{target}}$ and $d_{\text{other}}$ become completely indistinguishable.
+This eliminates the statistical separability required for the attack, resulting in a $0\%$ success rate.

-To assess the robustness of our defense, we also tested KV-Cloak's performance against the enhanced collision attack on multiple LLMs.
-As illustrated in Table~\ref{table:defense_evaluation}, our mechanism demonstrates strong defensive capabilities.
-With KV-Cloak enabled, the reconstruction accuracy of the attack drops to near-zero, and the recovered outputs are qualitatively equivalent to random noise, confirming that KV-Cloak effectively neutralizes this advanced attack vector.
+\partitle{Robustness against Enhanced Attacks} To assess the robustness of our defense, We further evaluate by subjecting KV-Cloak to the enhanced Collision Attack (utilizing adversarial prior knowledge) across multiple LLMs.
+As shown in Table~\ref{table:defense_evaluation}, KV-Cloak demonstrates consistent resilience.
+Even against this advanced vector, reconstruction accuracy remains near-zero, and outputs are qualitatively equivalent to random noise.
+This confirms that KV-Cloak effectively neutralizes both algebraic and statistical attack vectors.

-\begin{takeawaybox} \textbf{Takeaway 5:} KV-Cloak completely thwarts all our proposed attacks, reducing the quality of any reconstructed text to a level statistically indistinguishable from random noise. \end{takeawaybox}
+\begin{takeawaybox} \textbf{Takeaway 5:} KV-Cloak completely thwarts all proposed attacks, reducing the quality of reconstructed text to a level statistically indistinguishable from random noise. \end{takeawaybox}

-\subsubsection{Inference Accuracy}
+\subsection{Inference Accuracy}

-To evaluate the model fidelity of our KV-Cloak, we simulate an inference service with a prefill-decode architecture.
-The KV-cache generated during the prefill phase is protected using either DP or KV-Cloak.
-This protected cache is then passed to the decode node (after de-obfuscation in KV-Cloak's case) for subsequent token generation.
-We then evaluate this protected inference service on the MMLU and SQuAD benchmarks to measure the impact of each method on model accuracy.
+To rigorously assess model fidelity, we simulate a disaggregated inference service employing a prefill-decode architecture.
+In this pipeline, the KV-cache generated during the prefill phase is secured using either DP or KV-Cloak, transferred, and subsequently utilized by the decode node for token generation.
+We employ two standard benchmarks to measure utility: \textit{MMLU}~\cite{hendryckstest2021, hendrycks2021ethics} for massive multitask knowledge and \textit{SQuAD}~\cite{rajpurkar-etal-2016-squad} for reading comprehension.

-We tested the impact of KV-Cloak on all experimental models.
-The results in Table~\ref{table:accuracy} show that across both benchmarks, the impact of KV-Cloak on inference accuracy is negligible.
-This confirms our theoretical design: KV-Cloak is a lossless protection scheme that does not degrade the model's generation quality or its performance on downstream tasks.